genomicsclass/book/pages/inference_lecture.md

 Note that the true difference is in fact included in the sample above

 ## Gene expression
 We have data for two strains of mice which we will refer to as strain 0 and 1.
 We want to know which genes are differentially expressed.
-We extracted RNA from 12 randomely selected mice from each strain [CITE POOLING PAPER].
+RNA was extracted from 12 randomly selected mice from each strain [(Kendziorski 2005)](#foot).
 In one experiment we pooled the RNA from all individuals from each strain and then created 4 replicate samples from this pool.

 ```r